UFRGS-CAROL/radiation-benchmarks-parsers/README.md

   --gen_database <GEN_DATA>

-                        If this flag is passed the other flags will have no effects. --gen_data <path where the parser must search for ALL LOGs FILES
+                        If this flag is passed the other flags will have no effects, despite out_database. --gen_data <path where the parser must search for ALL LOGs FILES

   --out_database <OUT_DATA>

-                        The output database name
+                        The output database name.
+If gen_database is used, this flag will set the filename for the generated database.
+                        The default filename is ./error_log_database.

   --database <ERROR_DATABASE>